 Podcasts are mutually beneficial.
 When people come on my show, they get the added exposure to my audience and I get the pleasure to speak with them, learn from them, and most importantly, build a relationship with them.

 My podcast has opened up new investment opportunities and helped me find new business partners.

 The people who come on my show are absolute pros at internet marketing, why wouldn’t I want to form business relationships with them?

 Don’t believe me?

-- Jonny Naster and I created LSATClarity together after he came on my podcast.
-The website is already profitable.
+Jonny Nastor and I created our profitable website, LSATClarity, together after he was a guest on my podcast.

-- I’ve been able to book high-profile guests like Polina Pompliano, Amanda Natividad, and Steph Smith to do lectures on Copyblogger Pro, simply by asking them to come on my podcast first.
+I’ve been able to book high-profile guests like Polina Pompliano, Amanda Natividad, and Steph Smith to do lectures on Copyblogger Academy, simply by asking them to come on my podcast first.